A New Book Coming in 2027

 Why This Work Matters

 Many autistic women move through life feeling misunderstood, dismissed, or misread.
-Their struggles may be interpreted as anxiety, perfectionism, trauma, mood issues, personality traits, or personal shortcomings, while the underlying autistic pattern remains unrecognized.
+Their struggles may be interpreted through frameworks such as anxiety, perfectionism, trauma, mood concerns, chronic stress, personality traits, or personal shortcomings while the underlying autistic pattern remains unrecognized.
+When clinicians understand the internal lived experience of autistic women, recognition becomes clearer and support becomes far more meaningful.

 Greater understanding can reduce harm.
 It can help autistic women feel seen, validated, and supported in ways that foster self-understanding, more appropriate care, and a more sustainable life.